Section 8: End of Employment

 Retirement – voluntary employment termination initiated by the employee meeting criteria for retirement from the organization.

 Xpress Cargo, Inc. will generally schedule exit interviews at the time of a voluntary termination.
 The exit interview will afford an opportunity to discuss such issues as employee benefits, repayment of outstanding debts to Xpress Cargo, Inc., or return of Xpress Cargo, Inc. owned property.
 Suggestions, complaints, and questions can also be voiced.

-Should you decide to leave the Company, we ask that you provide your Supervisor with at least two (2) weeks written advance notice of your departure.
+Should you decide to leave the Company, we ask that you provide your Supervisor with at least a written two (2) weeks advance notice of your departure.
 Your thoughtfulness will be appreciated.

 All Company property including, but not limited to, keys, security cards, parking passes, laptop computers, fax machines, uniforms, etc. must be returned at separation.
 Employees also must return all of the Company's Confidential Information upon separation.
 To the extent permitted by law, employees will be required to repay the Company (through payroll deduction, if lawful) for any lost or damaged Company property.

 As noted previously, all employees are employed at-will and nothing in this handbook changes that status.

 Employees are responsible for all Xpress Cargo, Inc. property, materials, files, keys, equipment, tools or other property issued to them or in their possession or control.

 All Xpress Cargo, Inc. property must be returned by employees on or before their last day of work.
 Where permitted by applicable laws, Xpress Cargo, Inc. may withhold from the employee’s check or final paycheck the cost of any items that are not returned when required.
 Xpress Cargo, Inc. may also take all action deemed appropriate to recover or protect its property.